Turmeric For Joint Health: Does It Work?

 What type of turmeric is best for joint health?

 Curcumin extracts with 95% curcuminoids work best.
-Look for formulas with black pepper (BioPerine®) or fat-based systems like Meriva® or BCM-95®.
+Look for formulas with black pepper or fat-based systems like Meriva or BCM-95.

-Regular turmeric powder from your spice cabinet won't provide enough.
-You'd need to eat tablespoons daily—not practical.
+Regular turmeric powder from your spice cabinet will not provide enough.
+You would need to eat tablespoons daily, which is not practical.

-Check our turmeric buying guide for specific product recommendations.
+Check our turmeric buying guide for specific product tips.

 Does turmeric help with rheumatoid arthritis?